 Training Packages are a rip-off

 The quality of the tuition you receive is directly down to the instructor providing it – not the company he is working for.
-You can get good and bad instructors – or ones you just don’t work well with – whether they are delivering a full package through a school, or PAYG training on an independent basis.
+You can get good and bad instructors, or ones you just don’t work well with, whether they are delivering a full package through a school, or PAYG training on an independent basis.
 The school they are associated with is completely irrelevant under normal circumstances.

 Complete training packages don’t work

 When I was training, my lessons were a mixture of one to one and two to one sessions.
 A one to one session might last between 2 and 4 hours, and a two to one would last 4 hours – two with me in the hot seat, and two with me watching someone else in it.
 Interaction between all parties was encouraged, so the times when you were watching were still part of the lesson.
 However, I remember at the time being struck by how unsuited some people obviously were – and it definitely wasn’t because the trainers were doing a bad job.
 They’d cancel lessons or just not turn up, and then start whining about how poor the company was when it couldn’t fit them in for another week or two.
+Others were completely tongue-tied when it came to talking or delivering briefings.

 Should I train with a local trainer on a PAYG basis?